afonsof/jenkins-material-theme/README.md

 ## Installation

-### Using your Jenkins Hosting
+### Using this GitHub page (recommended)

 1. Install [Jenkins Simple Theme Plugin][simple]

-1. Upload the file `http://afonsof.github.io/jenkins-material-theme/dist/material-light.css` to your web server

 1. Click `Manage Jenkins`

 1. Click `Configure System` and scroll down to `Theme`

-1. Specify the URL for `material-light.css`.
+1. Specify the URL for `http://afonsof.github.io/jenkins-material-theme/dist/material-light.css`.

 1. Click `Save`

-### Using this GitHub page
+### Using your Jenkins Hosting

-Skip step 2 and use this URL in step 5: `http://afonsof.github.io/jenkins-material-theme/dist/material-light.css`
+1. Upload the file `http://afonsof.github.io/jenkins-material-theme/dist/material-light.css` to your web server

+1. Follow the steps of the previous method using your uploaded file as URL in step 4

 ### Using Stylish (only you will be able to see the awesome theme)